Why is cholesterol dangerous?

 A condition in which your thyroid is underactive is called hypothyroidism.
 When the thyroid is underactive, your whole body feels like it’s slowing down.
 You become tired, sluggish, cold, and achy.

-You might get an underactive thyroid if you have:
+You might get an underactive thyroid if you have the following conditions:

 - Hashimoto’s thyroiditis, an autoimmune disease in which the body attacks and destroys the thyroid gland

-- surgery to remove all or part of an overactive thyroid
+- removal of all or part of an overactive thyroid

 - radiation for cancer or an overactive thyroid

-- used medicines like lithium, interferon alpha, and interleukin 2
+- certain medications, such as lithium, interferon alpha, and interleukin 2

-- a tumor, radiation, or surgery that has damaged your pituitary gland
+- damage to the pituitary gland from a tumor, radiation, or surgery

 Hyperthyroidism is a condition that occurs when you have an overactive thyroid.
 When your thyroid is overactive, your body kicks into fast gear.
 Your heart rate speeds up, and you feel nervous and shaky.